nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 ## Organisation Not Found

-Organisations referenced in a DocumentReference must point to a resolvable FHIR Organisation resource.
+Organisations referenced in a `DocumentReference` must point to a resolvable `Organisation` FHIR resource.
 If the URL being used to reference a given Organisation is invalid, this error will result.

 The URL must have the format `https://directory.spineservices.nhs.uk/STU3/Organization/[odsCode]`, where `[odsCode]`:
 - Is a valid ODS code.
 - Refers to an organisation known to the NRL.
-- The ODS code associated with the custodian property must be in the Provider role.
+- Refers to an organisation associated with the custodian property having a provider role.

 If an exception occurs, it should be displayed following the rules, along with the values to expect in the `OperationOutcome` shown in the following table.